 About Us

-A partnership of nine universities across five states (Arizona, California, Hawai’i, Idaho, and Nevada) designed to advance innovative, university-developed, research-based deep technology venture (DTV) products and services.
+We are a vibrant partnership of nine universities across five states — Arizona, California, Hawai’i, Idaho and Nevada — dedicated to advancing innovative, research-driven deep technology ventures.
+Together, we’re transforming cutting-edge ideas into impactful products and services.

-The NSF I-Corps Hub: Desert and Pacific Region offers six key activities.
+At the NSF I-Corps Hub: Desert and Pacific Region, we focus on six key activities to empower innovation:

 Program Information